-John Taft is Vice Chairman of Baird and a member of the firm's Executive Committee.
+John Taft is Vice Chair of Baird and a member of the firm's Executive Committee.
 John's focus is on advancing strategic opportunities across Baird's platform, including the continued expansion of Baird's Private Wealth Management business.
 Prior to joining Baird, he served as CEO of RBC Wealth Management, a full-service brokerage firm with nearly 2,000 financial advisors and over $280 billion in assets, for more than 10 years (2005-2016).
-He is a past chairman of the Securities Industry and Financial Markets Association (SIFMA), where he advocated for responsible financial reform.
-More recently, John served in a consulting capacity for Deloitte & Touche.
-He is a director of RiverFront Investment Group and a senior advisor to LFE Capital.
+He currently serves on the Board of Directors and is a past Chair of the Securities Industry and Financial Markets Association (SIFMA).
+Most recently, he served in a consulting capacity for Deloitte & Touche.

 John's other past roles include president and CEO of Voyageur Asset Management; president and CEO of Dougherty Summit Securities; a member of the board of directors of Segall Bryant & Hamill, The Clifton Group and Columbia Threadneedle Funds; and a managing director at Piper, Jaffray & Hopwood.
 Investment Advisor magazine named him to its 2013 IA 25 list of the most influential people in the financial industry and he made the Top 100 Thought Leaders in Trustworthy Business list by Trust Across America in 2014 and 2015.